niroshansiva/niroshansiva.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Food Scientist, currenlty a postdoctoral scholar in Anderson Lab, The Pennsylvania State University, working of the "Food Resilience" project.
+My research interests include converting inedible plant biomass to edible foods, novel food development to provide balance nutrients, and food processing.
+Currnelty, I am devloping single-cell foods rich in protien and fat from inedible plant biomass.